OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 },
 ```

-If a ready-made framework feature or library function is used to verify password complexity, verify the configuration against the OWASP password complexity requirements (see "remediation" below).
+For further details check the [OWASP Authentication Cheat Sheet](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Implement_Proper_Password_Strength_Controls "OWASP Authentication Cheat Sheet").
+A common library that can be used for estimating password strength is [zxcvbn](https://github.com/dropbox/zxcvbn "zxcvbn"), which is available for many programming languages.

 #### Dynamic Analysis

-All available functions that allow a user to set a password need to be verified, if passwords can be used that violate the password policy specifications.
-This can be:
+Attempt to enter weak passwords into registration and password reset functions, such as:

 - Self-registration function for new users that allows to specify a password,
-- Forgot Password function that allows a user to set a new password or
+- "Forgot Password" function that allows a user to set a new password or
-- Change Password function that allows a logged in user to set a new password.
+- "Change Password" function that allows a logged in user to set a new password.

-Use an interception proxy to verify the that the password policy is enforced on server side.
-More information about testing methods can be found in the OWASP Testing Guide ([OTG-AUTHN-007](https://www.owasp.org/index.php/Testing_for_Weak_password_policy_(OTG-AUTHN-007) "OWASP Testing Guide (OTG-AUTHN-007)"))

-#### Remediation

-A good password policy should define the following [requirements](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Implement_Proper_Password_Strength_Controls "OWASP Authentication Cheat Sheet"):

-**Password Length**

-- Minimum length of the passwords should be enforced, at least 10 characters.
-- Maximum password length should not be set too low, as it will prevent users from creating passphrases.
-Typical maximum length is 128 characters.

-**Password Complexity**

-The password must meet at least three out of the following four complexity rules

-1. at least one uppercase character (A-Z)
-2. at least one lowercase character (a-z)
-3. at least one digit (0-9)
-4. at least one special character (punctuation)

-For further details check the [OWASP Authentication Cheat Sheet](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Implement_Proper_Password_Strength_Controls "OWASP Authentication Cheat Sheet").
-A common library that can be used for estimating password strength is [zxcvbn](https://github.com/dropbox/zxcvbn "zxcvbn"), which is available for many programming languages.

 #### References